This digital garden is an experiment in publishing some of the material I maintain in a private Obsidian vault as a supplement to my personal website.

 Who am I?

-I work as a system architect who helps design some of the largest supercomputers in the world.
+This role is an evolution of my career as a system architect where helped design some of the largest supercomputers in the world.
 I spent seven years doing this in the the U.S. Department of Energy complex, where I contributed to the design and evaluation of supercomputers including Perlmutter, Frontier, and El Capitan.
-I then joined Microsoft where I now work on the design of supercomputers designed for LLM training such as Eagle.
+I then joined Microsoft where I worked on the design of supercomputers designed for LLM training such as Eagle.

 The long version of my life story can be found on my personal website’s About Me page.